kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 tags: [revlon, atom, jade, oocss, gulp, grunt, Modernizr, yepnope]
 has-home-img: revlon-pro-brands.jpg
 ---
-Revlon, my employer, recently launched [RevlonProBrands.com](http://revlonprobrands.com "visit RevlonProBrands.com"), a one-page site that will mostly act as a sales tool for the company's sales reps.
+Revlon, my employer, recently launched [RevlonProBrands.com](http://www.revlonprobrands.com/us "visit RevlonProBrands.com"), a one-page site that will mostly act as a sales tool for the company's sales reps.
 It was designed by Colorado web shop and passed on to Revlon's internal web team for integration into a [Sitecore](http://www.sitecore.net/ "visit Sitecore: a .NET based content management system") environment.

-There wasn't a need for lots complicated code due to the site's overall simplicity, but it did give me the chance to use certain web development tools and code techniques.
+There wasn't a need for lots complicated code, but it did give me the chance to use certain web development tools and code techniques.
 And while there were slight adjustments to the code before it got pushed up to production, I'm glad I got to practice a few coding techniques.

 <h2 class="tableOfContentsHeader">Table of Contents</h2>
 1. [GitHub Atom](#atom)